 Receiving this phone call was so validating.
 When Grant and I worked together previously, my firm was unfocused and essentially a commodity.
 Now I’d positioned LecoursDesign as an expert, and had shared that expertise in an email that inspired him to call.
 This call led to a new consulting project where we were the only firm considered for the assignment.

 In 2013, after not working together for a decade, I received an unexpected call from Grant Kirkpatrick, the CEO of KAA Design.
 He had just received one of our regular advice emails.
 “I get a lot of email newsletters from vendors, and I mostly unsubscribe because the content is all about them,” he said.
 “But I’ve read yours through the years because they are thoughtful, helpful and I like your voice.
 We’re going through some big changes here and I’d like to discuss using your voice to help us express ours.”

 The Lessons of This Story

-- Create emotional connection through creativity, story and experiences
+Create emotional connection through creativity, story and experience.

 Marketing is never done and never perfect.
 Same for us as individuals and our brand.
 So we continually improve—project-by-project, and person-to-person.
 Small incremental improvements done consistently compound into huge results.
 When we witness results and growth in others, we acknowledge them.
 At the end of each day, ask yourself these two questions: 1) Did I do my best?
 2) How can I improve tomorrow?